« BackThoughts on Debuggingcatskull.netSubmitted by todsacerdoti 9 months ago

 In those cases, a debugger just can't stop the world, so back to printf it is.

-• forrestthewoods an hour ago
+• forrestthewoods 9 months ago

 printf also mucks with sensitive timing issues.
 So it’s not great either.